cdleveille/discit-api/README.md

 - Clone repo and open root folder in VS Code.
 - Install recommended VS Code extensions `Docker` and `ESLint`.
 - Run `yarn install` to install package dependencies.
-- Create and populate a `.env` file in the root folder based on the `.env.example` file.
+- Create and populate a `.env` file in the root folder and /client folder based on the respective `.env.example` files in those locations.

 Set up database: